teqneers/PHP-Stream-Wrapper-for-Git/README.md

 The *Git Streamwrapper for PHP* core is a wrapper around the Git command line binary so it is required to have Git installed on the machine running the PHP code. ***Git Streamwrapper for PHP* does not include a Git protocol abstraction**, it relies on the Git command line binary for all its functionality.

-**The code is currently in an early pre-alpha state so it is neither extensively tested nor feature-complete or API-stable.**
+**The code is currently in a beta state so it is neither throughoutly tested nor feature-complete or fully API-stable.**

 To-Do
 -----